nehalkhan2410/CI-CD/markdowns/JenkinsCredentials.md

 You can select from the following type of credentials you want to create.
 Here, we are selecting `Username with password` type for demonstration.
-But you can explore on all the other available options as well.
+But you can explore all the other available options as well.

 <img src="../images/add_credentials.png" alt="add_credentials" style="height:200px;"/>